 It’s a farcical story at best, a comedy where need be in more ways than one, but the notion of “change starts at the top” is the heart of these films.
 Gomez and Morticia Addams are each other’s world, and by virtue of their love for one another, their children are the way that they are.
 Lurch even, Thing, Cousin It—all of them.
 If there isn’t a solid foundation, there will be cracks, but that is far from the case with the Addams Family because Gomez and Morticia are the very bricks that stand as barriers to the outsiders wanting to harm their perfect world.

 The films (and the TV series even) show that true love is the very strength in building a strong foundation by consistently reiterating the detail that it isn’t just how fiercely they love each other, but how fiercely they love and support their children too.
 Gomez and Morticia are partners—through and through, he worships the ground she walks on, telling her so as often as he can, and she adores every part of him just as intensely.

 Gomez Addams especially understands that a woman is a treasure who’s to be cherished every hour of the day not out of an obligation, but because he loves her so completely, he himself cannot hold it in.

-As films that released in the early 90s The Addams Family and Addams Family Values are unabashedly feminist—allowing women to not only use their voice, but to showcase the details that they are heard by the men around them and revered for exactly who they are.
+As films that were released in the early 90s, The Addams Family and Addams Family Values are unabashedly feminist—allowing women to not only use their voice but to showcase the details that they are heard by the men around them and revered for exactly who they are.

 The Addams Family is a love story because both Gomez and Morticia are equal players in everything they do, both as lovers and as parents.
-They understand each other down to their very souls and by virtue of, they live in all consuming harmony.
+They understand each other down to their very souls, and by virtue of this, they live in all-consuming harmony.